 Unmonitored medical alert systems, or personal alarms as they are sometimes called, do not have these professional monitoring centers.

-So when the unmonitored systems are set up a list of contacts is entered into the device.
-These are the people that the device will send alerts to when the system detects a fall.
+These are the people that the device will alert when the system detects a fall.

-In general the devices will keep dialing through the list of contacts until one of team answers the phone.
+In general, the devices will keep dialing through the list of contacts until one answers the phone.